-Confirming the counterfactual implied in H1 and H2, firms significantly decrease their level of innovations ( $\beta_I = -0.2256$ , p < 0.05) and marginally decrease their innovation variety ( $\beta_I = -0.6688$ , p < 0.10) after going private.
-We also find that firms are more likely to introduce products into new-to-the-firm categories ( $\beta_I = 0.4515$ , p < 0.05) after delisting (H4).
-Our results do not, however, provide evidence that firms increase their number of breakthrough innovations after going private ( $\beta_I = -0.0066$ , n.s.)
-(H3).
+Confirming the counterfactual implied in H1 and H2, firms significantly decrease their level of innovations ( $\beta_1 =$ -.2256, p < .05) and marginally decrease their innovation variety ( $\beta_1 = -.6688$ , p < .10) after going private.
+We also find that firms are more likely to introduce products into new-to-the-firm categories ( $\beta_1 = .4515$ , p < .05) after delisting (H4).
+Our results do not, however, provide evidence that firms increase their number of breakthrough innovations after going private ( $\beta_1 = -.0066$ , n.s.; H3).

-How do SEOs Continue to Influence Firm Innovation?
+How Do Seasoned Equity Offerings Influence Firm Innovation?

 Another follow-up question involves whether firms that are more exposed to the stock market experience similar changes in innovation.
 Specifically, we analyze the innovation strategies of firms that offer seasoned equity after the initial IPO.
-We collect information on seasoned equity offerings of the changeover firms from the SDC Platinum Global New Issues database and create a variable that cumulatively counts the number of SEOs for each firm.
-The maximum number of SEOs observed per firm in our sample is 9 (M = 0.61, SD = 1.40).
-Interacting the SEO count variable with the public state dummy and including it in our earlier models has a significant effect only for the number of breakthrough innovations ( $\beta_1$ = -0.030, p<0.05).
+We collect information on seasoned equity offerings (SEOs) of the changeover firms from the SDC Platinum Global New Issues database and create a variable that cumulatively counts the number of SEOs for each firm.
+The maximum number of SEOs observed per firm in our sample is 9 (M = .61, SD = 1.40).
+Interacting the SEO count variable with the public state dummy and including it in our earlier models has a significant effect only for the number of breakthrough innovations ( $\beta_1 = -.030, p < .05$ ).
 Thus, offering more equity to public firms increases their exposure to stock market incentives and leads firms to reduce breakthrough innovation levels.